 The reimbursement process is complex and can involve lengthy delays.
 Although we recognize revenue when we provide services to patients, we may from time to time experience delays in receiving the associated capitation payments or, for patients on fee-for-service arrangements, the reimbursement for the service provided.
 In addition, third-party payors may disallow, in whole or in part, requests for reimbursement based on determinations that the patient is not eligible for coverage, certain amounts are not reimbursable under plan coverage, were for services provided that were not medically necessary, or additional supporting documentation is necessary.
 Third-party payors are also increasingly focused on controlling healthcare costs, and such efforts, including any revisions to reimbursement policies, may further reduce, complicate or delay our reimbursement claims.
 Further, the Medicare program and its reimbursement rates and rules, upon which many third-party payors base their reimbursement rate, are subject to frequent change.
+Each year, CMS issues a final rule to establish the MA benchmark payment rates for the following calendar year.
+Any reduction to MA reimbursement levels may have a material adverse effect on our business, results of operations, financial condition and cash flows.
+Additionally, any delay or default by the government in making Medicare reimbursement payments could materially and adversely affect our business, financial condition and results of operations.

 Retroactive adjustments may change amounts realized from third-party payors.
 As described below, we are subject to audits by such payors, including governmental audits of our Medicare claims, and may be required to repay these payors if a finding is made that we were incorrectly reimbursed.
 Delays, uncertainties and disagreements regarding the reimbursement process may adversely affect accounts receivable, increase the overall costs of collection and cause us to incur additional borrowing and other costs related to resolving disagreements or uncertainties.
 For example, in July 2021, a discrepancy was identified in the service agreement with one of our health plans in the way the revenue of Medicare Part C and Medicare Part D was being calculated compared to the definitions of "revenue" under the service agreement.
 This discrepancy resulted in a contract dispute and a renegotiation of the service agreement.
-We have determined it is probable that resolution of this discrepancy will result in an additional payment to the health plan of approximately \$10.6 million.
-This contingent liability is recorded in health plan settlements payable in the Company's consolidated balance sheets presented in this Form 10-K. See Note 21 "Commitments and Contingencies" to the consolidated financial statements included elsewhere in this Form 10-K for additional information on the impact of this discrepancy.
+In January 2023, the renegotiation was settled and we reflected the known settlement of \$5.0 million within health plan settlements payable on our consolidated balance sheet as of December 31, 2022.
+The remaining settlement balance of \$3.0 million is recorded within health plan settlements payable on our consolidated balance sheet as of December 31, 2023.
+See Note 20 "Commitments and Contingencies" to the consolidated financial statements included elsewhere in this Form 10-K for additional information on the impact of this discrepancy.